Ph. D. Program

 - Grade Point Requirement: Failure to maintain a cumulative GPA of at least 3.25 or unsatisfactory research or general academic progress will result in the evaluation of the student's performance by the Advisory Committee and a recommendation made on his/her continued status as a graduate student.
 The decision of the Advisory Committee may be appealed to the Faculty, Department of Entomology.
 (See Academic Probation Policy).

-- Candidacy Examinations: after completion of at least 20 graduate coursework hours the student will take a written candidacy examinations as specified by the advisory committee and a Comprehensive oral examination covering entomology and supporting areas.
+- Candidacy Examinations: After completion of at least 20 graduate coursework hours the student will take a written candidacy examinations as specified by the advisory committee and a Comprehensive oral examination covering entomology and supporting areas.
 These examinations must be successfully completed at least one academic year before the degree is conferred.

 - Dissertation: A dissertation reporting original research is required (see Guide for Preparing Theses and Dissertations ).
-The dissertation title must be submitted to the dean of the graduate school at least one year before the final examination.
+The dissertation title must be submitted to the office and then will go to the graduate school at least one year before the final examination.
 The dissertation must be submitted to the advisory committee for approval at least six weeks prior to conferral of the degree.
 Each committee member must receive a draft of the dissertation at least two weeks before the final oral examination.
 Two final copies of the dissertation and abstract must be submitted to the dean of the graduate school for approval and transmitted to Mullins library at least two weeks prior to conferral of the degree.
 A bound copy of the dissertation must also be delivered to the department head.
 (See Doctoral Dissertation Title Form )

 - Final Oral Examination: The student must pass an oral examination in defense of his/her dissertation at least two weeks prior to conferral of the degree.
 The major professor must forward to the graduate dean, no less than ten days before the date of the final oral exam, an abstract of the dissertation accompanied by a memorandum announcing the date, time, and place of the examination.
 The announcement of the dissertation defense should be distributed to the departmental faculty.